-Most motorcycle accidents result in devastating injuries or deaths due to the extreme vulnerability of motorcyclists.
+Most motorcycle accidents result in devastating injuries due to the extreme vulnerability of motorcyclists, including major skin abrasions, broken bones, spinal cord injuries, traumatic brain injuries, or even death.
 A rider’s injuries are almost always more severe than those that occupants of passenger vehicles sustain.
-Motorcycle accidents can easily result in major skin abrasions, broken bones, head and neck injuries, traumatic brain injuries, or death.

 - Making unsafe or poorly executed turns